trya2l/trya2l.github.io/_posts/2024-03-02-first-post.md

 Well.

-I'm not an experimented nor passionated writer (especially in english), but well, I need to start somewhere after all.
+I'm not an experimented nor passionated writer (especially in english) but I need to start somewhere after all.

 This one won't be really well organized (and I may delete it sooner or later).
 We will see.